// Helen Svoboda is a double bassist, vocalist & composer.

 Svoboda recently undertook a three month solo residency at the Helsinki International Artist Programme on Suomenlinna (FIN), supported by the Creative Australia.

-She is currently studying a PhD in composition under the tutelage of Cat Hope at Monash University and is a Musica Viva FutureMaker for 2023-24.
+She is currently finalising a PhD in music performance under the tutelage of Cat Hope at Monash University and is a Musica Viva FutureMaker for 2023-24.